karrarkazuya/ArabicTTS/README.md

-# Demo Arabic Talk To Speech
+# Demo Arabic Text To Speech

 This is just a demo reading text in Arabic